digitalyoshixi/phla11/content/Moral Motivation.md

 ### Motive Internalism
 There is a connection between morality and motivation
 ##### Motives Creation
-Motives can either be created by;
+Motives can either be created by:
 - Itself
 - The recognition of a requirement
 - The presence of an unrecognized requirement